Mrcharlezzz/Async-Task-Hub/README.md

 - [Testing](#testing)

 ## Overview
 This project exposes an HTTP API that allows clients to enqueue long-running jobs (e.g., computing π) and poll for their status.
 Celery is used as the task queue, Redis serves as broker/backend, and FastAPI provides the HTTP layer.
+The service is designed with a scalable architecture, allowing new background tasks to be easily added.

 ## Structure
 - **FastAPI (src/api/presentation)** — HTTP routing and request handling